Yellow-spotted monitor: Behavior

 Its prey consists of almost anything that it can overpower.
 This includes fish, crabs, small birds, rodents, insects and even other monitors.
 They hunt for prey by keying in on movement, chasing it down and overpowering it.
 In captivity, this monitor has been observed swinging rodent prey around rapidly by the tail in what appears to be an attempt to stun the animal, before biting at the prey's neck.
-Varanus panoptes frequently preys on the dwarf monitors that it shares its range with.
+Argus monitors frequently prey on the dwarf monitors that it shares its range with.
 Spiny-tailed goannas and Kimberley rock monitors are eaten regularly.
-Varanus panoptes have great senses, with smell being the most acute.
-Like all monitors, Varanus panoptes has a forked tongue and a vomeronasal organ in the roof of its mouth.
-It uses this organ in the same manner as snakes and other varanids do and can often be seen flicking their tongues in search of a meal.
+Argus monitors have great senses, with smell being the most acute.
+Like all monitors, they have a forked tongue and a vomeronasal organ in the roof of its mouth.
+It uses this organ in the same manner as snakes and other monitor species do and can often be seen flicking their tongues in search of a meal.

+Argus monitors have also been recorded diving underwater to forage for freshwater Velesunio mussels, during the dry season when terrestrial food is scarce.

-Recent studies suggest that the infestation of cane toads, a novel and toxic species, has severely damaged the population structure of Varanus panoptes within the Top End.
+Recent studies suggest that the infestation of cane toads, a novel and toxic species, has severely damaged the population structure of yellow-spotted monitors within the Top End.
 It is estimated that numbers have dropped by as much as 90% in many areas.
+Yellow-spotted monitors are more vulnerable to cane toads than similar-sized lace monitors, because the former are "risky" foragers that more readily consume novel prey such as cane toads.
+It appears they can be taught to avoid cane toads if exposed to toads that are too young to be lethal if ingested.
+In experimental areas where 200,000 total cane toad eggs, tadpoles, and metamorphs were introduced ahead of an inevitable invasion front, substantial populations of monitors persisted following invasion by wild toads.
+In control areas where "teacher toads" were not introduced, yellow-spotted monitor populations crashed.

+Ecology

+Varanus panoptes is an ecosystem engineer.
+The high abundance, high feeding rate and generalist diet of this species make it an important predator in the ecosystem.
+The species consumes more prey than co-occurring predators such as dingoes or black kites, because while these predators consume more on an individual basis, monitor population densities are far higher (25 monitors/km2, versus 0.15 dingoes/km2 or 0.2 kites/km2).
+Toad-induced declines in Argus monitor populations result in increases in populations of their prey, such as common tree snakes (Dendrelaphis punctulatus) becoming 26–46 times more abundant (though this may include toad impacts on other monitor species as well).
+Additionally, the burrows dug by these monitors are used by other species of animals.

+Argus monitors are themselves preyed on by black-headed pythons (Aspidites melanocephalus) and olive pythons (Lialis olivaceus).